Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 "Material Breach" means a breach that is significant, substantial, or has a material adverse effect on the other party's rights or interests under this License, including but not limited to: unauthorized distribution, reverse engineering, benchmarking without consent, or use in violation of export controls.

+"Competing Infrastructure Service" means any software, platform, hosted service, or product whose primary purpose is to allow third parties to design, run, or manage their own machine learning, quantitative research, or trading workflows, including experiment orchestration, feature/target management, model training, evaluation, and related infrastructure.

-"Commercial Use" means any use of the Software by a business, organization, institution, or individual that:
+"Commercial Use" means any use of the Software by or for the benefit of a business, organization, or other legal entity, including:
-  (a) generates revenue directly or indirectly,
-  (b) contributes to a commercial product or service, (c) is deployed internally within a company for operational, analytical, modeling, forecasting, optimization, or research purposes (including but not limited to: development, testing, staging, quality assurance, or production environments), (d) is used to provide services to third parties, (e) enables, assists, or supports any for-profit activity, (f) is used to train, develop, or create models, algorithms, or systems that are then used commercially, sold, licensed, or provided to third parties, (g) is used in any environment (development, staging, testing, or production) within a business or organizational context, regardless of whether such environment is labeled as "non-production" or "experimental."

-**Business / Internal Use:** Any use of the Software within a company, organization, or other legal entity (including internal tools, proofs of concept, evaluations, pilot projects, or use by employees, contractors, interns, or affiliates) requires a commercial license, regardless of whether the use directly generates revenue.
-See `LEGAL/SUBSCRIPTIONS.md` for complete definitions.
+(a) internal use in any environment (development, testing, staging, or production);

+(b) use that directly or indirectly supports revenue-generating activities, products, or services; or

+(c) use by employees, contractors, interns, or Affiliates in the scope of their work for such entity.

-Non-commercial academic or personal research use of the open-source version remains available under the AGPL-3.0 license, subject to the definitions in `LEGAL/SUBSCRIPTIONS.md`.
-Academic research conducted for, funded by, sponsored by, or operationally integrated into a commercial organization's activities requires a commercial license.
+Non-commercial academic or personal research use of the AGPL-3.0 version is permitted only as described in `LEGAL/SUBSCRIPTIONS.md`.
+Any Commercial Use requires this Commercial License, regardless of whether the environment is labeled "non-production," "evaluation," "pilot," or similar.

-**IMPORTANT — AGPL-3.0 Commercial Use Prohibition:**
+**AGPL-3.0 Commercial Use Prohibition.**

-The AGPL-3.0 version of the Software may NOT be used for any commercial purpose.
-Commercial use of the AGPL-3.0 version is a violation of the AGPL-3.0 license terms and may result in copyright infringement claims.
-If you have used the Software commercially under AGPL-3.0, you must immediately obtain a commercial license and may be required to pay retroactive licensing fees for the entire period of unauthorized commercial use.
+The AGPL-3.0 version of the Software may not be used for any Commercial Use.
+Commercial Use of the Software without a valid commercial license may constitute copyright infringement and may require payment of retroactive licensing fees.

 This Commercial License is intended for organizations that wish to:
   (a) avoid AGPL copyleft obligations in commercial / internal systems, or